-

 First Man

-Read more: First ManElegantly cutting through Cold War politics, slippery metaphors on masculinity, the now archaic technologies yet still very raw societal injustices, the insane audacity of a venture building up as monumental ego trip of a nation – this is a story that finds its heart in a silence, mystery of the inner cosmos.
-The micro and the…
+Read more: First ManElegantly cutting through Cold War politics, slippery metaphors on masculinity, the now archaic technologies yet still very raw societal injustices, the audacity of a venture building up as monumental ego trip of a nation — this is a story that finds its heart in a silence, mystery of the inner cosmos.
+The micro and macro aligned.…

 -